Photograph by Shiyu Zhuang

 on the far side of the pond

-... you lean back on your elbow blue bandana wrapped around your head
+... you lean back on your elbow, blue bandanna wrapped around your head

 ...
 I sit cross legged in a long cotton dress

-... the sound of silence on the record player
+... on the stereo, the sound of silence

 Photographer unknown